 Take, for example, Haven for Hope, a San Antonio-based nonprofit that serves about 2,400 individuals and families who are experiencing homelessness.
 The organization saw its inventory of PPE fall to a one-week supply.
 “Without this gear, safeguarding our employees and volunteers, as well as the people we help get back on their feet, becomes extremely difficult,” says Kenny Wilson, Haven for Hope’s chief executive officer.

 Face coverings continue to be one of the most important preventive measures, yet it is still difficult to source them.
 Recognizing the problems this posed in local communities, Mike Curran, Local Markets organization executive at Bank of America, knew a way the Bank could help.

 Curran tapped the Bank’s extensive community relationships to identify local partners that serve vulnerable populations to help distribute face masks.
 The masks are provided to low-income families, the elderly, communities of color disproportionately affected by the virus, and the frontline workers, schools and community and health centers that serve them.

-An initial distribution of four million masks is helping 25 communities around the country better prevent infection, with millions more masks set to be delivered to another 66 locales.
+To date, the program has reached a milestone - distributing 25 million masks, 160,000 bottles of hand sanitizer and 4 million pairs of gloves.
 Haven for Hope was one of the recipients, receiving a shipment of 50,000 of masks.
 Local volunteers from Bank of America helped pack and distribute hygiene kits that included the masks.
 “The coronavirus has disrupted how we serve San Antonio’s homeless population,” says Wilson.
 “So getting supplies to help continue that service has had a big impact.”